mdoege/IFFshow/README.md

 Loads the picture given as a commandline argument and displays it in a PyGame window.

+Keyboard controls:

-Press Space to toggle showing the image palette.
-Press Escape or close the window to quit.
+* Space to toggle showing the image palette
+* S to save image as PNG
+* Escape (or closing the window) to quit

 Images are always resized to the size of the IFFshow window (1280x960px by default).